 And in a buyers’ market, the chances of coming across someone like that decrease even further.

 This situation of a high problem and need unawareness would be similar if she would use one of the other excluded outbound lead gen methods.

-And not all realtors know how to work with investor buyers without having to compromise a lot on their commissions.
+And not all realtors know how to work with investor buyers without compromising a lot on their commissions.

 On the other hand, many investors don’t know how to partner with realtors, so they, too, try to avoid working with them.

-Additionally, to convert more of the warm-to-hot buyer leads for her goal, Jenna needs to do an exceptional job regarding her ad copy and messaging.
+Additionally, Jenna needs to do an exceptional job regarding her ad copy and messaging to convert more of the warm-to-hot buyer leads for her goal.